 - Use What You Learn to Attract More Viewers

 Before we get into the details, you have to understand the difference between the “Viewer Count” and the “Viewer List.”
+Each term represents something different that you should be familiar with as a Twitch streamer.

 The “Viewer Count” tells the exact number of people currently watching your stream.
 The viewer count includes all Twitch users, as well as unregistered viewers watching you at the moment.
 The number will fluctuate as people come and go from your stream.
 It is the little red number below the video player on Twitch.